 By Tai Moses

-I glanced out my kitchen window and saw a Black-tailed deer making its way down the hillside behind my home.
+I glanced out my kitchen window (here are some more tips here that will be helpful to maintain a beautiful window) and saw a Black-tailed deer making its way down the hillside behind my home.
 This wasn’t unusual—a well-used deer trail looped through the neighborhood and I saw deer nearly every day —but there was something about this deer that made me stop and watch him.

 He was a young buck, the nubs of his antlers still in velvet.
 He was moving slowly, and for a deer, rather inelegantly.
 When he stepped out from behind the sage into the clearing I saw the reason for his erratic gait: His right foreleg appeared to be broken.
 There was a huge swelling around his ankle, just above his fetlock.
 The buck stood still, holding the injured leg slightly aloft so his hoof wouldn’t touch the ground.
 Then he clumsily lowered himself to the ground to rest.